bheimbu/evolutionary_ecology/docs/source/second_week.rst

            1. Use jModelTest to calculate the best fitting model of sequence evolution, for both AIC and BIC calculations (see section :ref:`Models_of_Sequence_Evolution` for how to work with jModelTest).
            2. Use your best trimmed (*cut*) alignments for EF and 18S, respectively from **Tuesday/Tutorial_1**.
-           3. Safe the HTML log file from jmodeltest2.
+           3. Safe the HTML log file from jmodeltest2 and answer the questions `here <https://form.jotform.com/250503303460341>`_.

-        .. tab:: Exercise 2

-           1. Open the form and answer the questions.
-Click `here <https://form.jotform.com/250503303460341>`_.

   .. tab:: Tutorial 2